Ford Galaxy: Public reaction

-In 1999, the MkI Ford Galaxy was rated in a Top Gear magazine survey as the least satisfying car in the United Kingdom, though 12,233 people bought a Galaxy in the previous year, which was twice the market share of its nearest rival, according to a Ford's spokesman.
+In 1999, the MkI Ford Galaxy was rated in a Top Gear magazine survey as the least satisfying car in the United Kingdom, though 12,233 people bought a Galaxy in the previous year, which was twice the market share of its nearest rival, according to a company spokesman.
 In the UK, Ford Galaxy sold more than Volkswagen Sharan and was the best selling MPV.

 Trims and facelifts

 When the car was launched in 1995, there were two trim levels; the Aspen and the GLX, as well as the Ghia which launched a few months later.
 In 1996, the 4x4 powertrain was available, the Aspen was updated with body coloured bumpers and updated hubcaps, as well as the launch of the Ghia X which was powered by the 2.3 petrol as standard instead of the 2.0 like that on the standard Ghia - and it had a few more standard features like air conditioning and front fog lights.
 In early 1997, the Ultima was also launched, designed to be more luxurious than the Ghia.
 It had 6 leather captains chairs, as well as a front passenger airbag, traction control and different alloy wheels (all as standard features).
 However, it never sold very well and approximately only around 125 were on the road at its peak.
 Then, in 1999, Ford introduced the new LX and Zetec trim styles which replaced the Aspen and GLX models.

 In August 2000, the Galaxy received a facelift with new exterior (incorporating New Edge) and interior styling including a new dashboard.
 The updated trims included the LX, the Zetec and Ghia.
 Contrary to the name, the Zetec was not available with a Zetec engine, but with the 1.9 TDI engine which was supplied by Volkswagen, as well as Ford's own 2.3 petrol.
 In 2004, the Galaxy received a very minor facelift with new taillights, a new lower front grille and a few differences to some trims.
 As well as this, the Silver special edition was launched alongside the Mondeo Silver, both having alloy wheels and only being available in 3 different silver colours.